Hong Kong's clouds of tear gas spark health panic

-HONG KONG (Reuters) - Hong Kong residents have become distracted this week by fears of dioxin poisoning, as worry grows about the effects of about 10,000 rounds of tear gas fired across the financial hub over more than five months of anti-government protests.
+HONG KONG, Nov 22 (Reuters) - Hong Kong residents have become distracted this week by fears of dioxin poisoning, as worry grows about the effects of about 10,000 rounds of tear gas fired across the financial hub over more than five months of anti-government protests.

 According to some advice that has spread online, women should avoid becoming pregnant for two years if they have been affected by the agent.